orkes-io/docs/docs/sdks/java.md

 - Treat your workflow metadata as code.
 - Check in the workflow and task definitions along with the application code.
-- Use `POST /api/metadata/*` endpoints to register/update workflows as part of the deployment process.
+- Use `POST /api/metadata/*` endpoints or `MetadataClient(com.conductor.client.MetadataClient)` to register/update workflows as part of the deployment process.
 - Version your workflows.
 If there is a significant change, change the version field of the workflow.
 See versioning workflows below for more details.

 ### Versioning Workflows